What is #SQLFamily?

 SQL Family is being cursed at by Sean McCown and Denny Cherry (and his wife), still knowing that they have your back.

 SQL Family is meeting people you’ve “known” for years.
-It’s learning the real names of people you know only by Twitter handle.
-It’s sending out a Tweet that you’re arriving in town (almost any town) and getting replies like “How long are you here?
+It’s learning the real names of people you know only by their social media handles.
+It’s sending out a post that you’re arriving in town (almost any town) and getting replies like “How long are you here?
 Want to meet up?”

 SQL Family is the encouragement you get when you present at the PASS Summit for the very first time.
 It’s 100 people telling you that you’re session is going to be great, and the same 100 people asking afterward how it went.
 It’s looking out into the audience and seeing not a room full of strangers, but more than just a few friendly faces.
 It’s a willing presenter on standby ready to fill in at the last minute to avoid an empty slot in the schedule.
 It’s knowing that someone will loan you their laptop in case yours dies right before your presentation.